c-/ESP-AHT10-Extra/README.md

 # ESP-AHT10-Extra

-Minimalist ESP-8266 temperature/humidity sensor/programmer.
+Minimalist/compact ESP-8266 environmental sensor/programmer.

 ![OSHPark PCB](https://github.com/c-/ESP-AHT10-Extra/blob/master/Images/oshpark.jpg)

-This is a Kicad design which uses a PCB USB connector and integrates an ESP-12 (or 07), CH330N USB controller, a small voltage regulator (HT7233), and a AHT-10 temperature/humidity sensor.
+This is a Kicad design which uses a PCB USB connector and integrates an ESP-12 (or 07), CH330N USB controller, a small voltage regulator (HT7233), an AHT-10 temperature/humidity sensor, and a LTR-303 ambient light sensor.
 Flash and reset buttons are also included.

 ![PCB Front](https://github.com/c-/ESP-AHT10-Extra/blob/master/Images/front.jpg)

 My prototype was done on a PCB mill (0.3mm 30 degree V-bit), so things like trace sizes and clearances reflect that.
+0805 passives are used since that's as small as I can go and still be able to route a trace between the pads.

 ![PCB Back](https://github.com/c-/ESP-AHT10-Extra/blob/master/Images/back.jpg)

-If you don't want to roll your own PCB's, [Oshpark does a nice job on these at a great price](https://oshpark.com/shared_projects/cgQTgHM4).
+If you don't want to roll your own PCB's, [Oshpark does a nice job on these at a great price](https://oshpark.com/shared_projects/1bZT7I2E).

 # Assembly

-This PCB is designed for reflow soldering of the SMD components.
+This PCB is designed for reflow soldering of the SMD components (I use hot air).
 I'm sure someone *can* hand solder it, but it wouldn't be me.

+Either or both sensors can be left off entirely, as the application dictates.

 R3 should be left out if the ESP modules being used have an internal pullup between RST and 3V3 (which most newer ones seem to have).
 Otherwise, you end up with a combined pullup resistance near 5k, and GPIO16 though a 1k resistor seems to struggle to pulse that long enough to perform a proper wake.
-I really need a scope to dig into this further.
+With the modules I've tested (ESP-12E, ESP-12F, ESP-07) there's been zero issues with deep sleep wake and R3 unpopulated.

-I prefer to mount my ESP modules on 2mm pin headers.
+I usually mount my ESP modules on 2mm pin headers.
 It's not really necessary unless you screw up designs as often as I do.
 However, doing so technically makes all the USB stuff optional for some boards since I can just remove the module for programming.
+On the other hand, I'm keeping the USB stuff as I'm finding these boards are an extremely convenient programmers for my pluggable modules.

+The standard 1.6mm PCB is too thin to solidly fit most USB ports.
+I use a thin (0.5mm) 3D printed shim on the front to bring the thickness up.
+Having the board made from ~2.0mm would be smarter.

 # Usage